-Elizabeth L. Travis, PhD, is the associate vice president of women faculty programs at The University of Texas MD Anderson Cancer Center.
+Elizabeth L. Travis, PhD, is the associate vice president of women and minority faculty inclusion at The University of Texas MD Anderson Cancer Center.
 She is an ELAM fellow of 2000 and recently attended the 2017 ELAM Leaders Forum where she gave a speech to many graduating fellows and alumni.

 How has ELAM helped create a more inclusive environment in academic medicine, dentistry, public health, and pharmacy?

 ELAM has been critical to an inclusive culture in all of academic medicine and many other fields.
 Scott Page always said diversity is a numbers issue.
 You count the numbers, but he says what’s really important is making those numbers count.
 In other words, are you being inclusive?
 You may have numbers, but are they at the table or on the committees.
 ELAM has done a wonderful job of accomplishing that.
 I think they have, number one, made women realize that they can do this, that they can be deans, that they can be department chairs, that they are leaders.
 That, in itself, is a huge accomplishment, because there are a lot of women now who know that, who feel that, who want that, and actually who are.

 What skills should ELAM give to ELUMs and fellows in the future to best prepare them to lead in academic medicine, dentistry, public health and pharmacy?

 Finances, finances, finances.
 Follow the money.
 It’s an absolutely critical skill.
 You need to know how you’re funded and be able to follow the money.
 I know that ELAM has been doing this since the beginning of time because they recognize that it’s difficult to be a leader unless you understand the funding.
 Our job is not to be in the red in academic medical centers.
 Our job is to be in the black.